antonmry/rust-playground/ebpf-sniffer/README.md

 ./run.sh
 ```

-**Note:** The eBPF build uses `-Z build-std=core` to build the core library from source, which is required for custom targets.
+**Note:** The eBPF build uses `-Z build-std=core` (and `-Z build-std-features=compiler-builtins-mem` to avoid unsupported floating-point intrinsics)
+to build the core library from source, which is required for custom targets.

 ### 4. Verify Build